Trish Draper: Retirement from Federal Parliament

 In June 2006, after the death of a long serving staff member, and the sudden illness of her husband, Draper decided to retire from Federal politics.
 Although Prime Minister John Howard encouraged her to stay, Draper announced her intention to retire at the 2007 election.
 The seat fell to Labor then-record two-party vote of 57.7 percent from a then-record two-party swing of 8.6 percent.
 The seat became the safest of the 23 Labor won from the coalition at the election.

 In the lead up to 2010 South Australian state election, Draper stood for pre-selection for the state seat of Newland.
 She failed to win the seat at the subsequent election.

-Currently, Draper continues to be a member of the Liberal Party, supporting the volunteers in the Newland and Makin branches, and working and mentoring in the community.
+As of 2022, Draper continues to be a member of the Liberal Party, and active in the Newland and Makin branches.

+In 2022, Draper was a part of the South Australian Liberals committee to examine all aspects of how to get more women into parliament, after the Liberals preselected Jack Batty over 2 women in the Bragg Byelection and having only 2 women in the South Australian Parliament.